Best Glycine Supplements: Top 10 Glycine Brands Reviewed

 Glycine can be used both for sports and health purposes.
 If the target is the pre-workout intake for the improvement of the stamina during a workout, the combination with L-carnitine, taurine, and creatine is recommended.

 Glycine can be used as a means for calming the nervous system and sleep improvement.
-Its combination with 5-HTP, melatonin, theanine, ZMA or GABA would have maximum efficiency for a similar cause.
+Its combination with 5-HTP, melatonin (take a look at our best 5 iHerb melatonin supplements), theanine, ZMA or GABA would have maximum efficiency for a similar cause.

 Coach Charles Poliquin recommends glycine as a means of reducing the stress hormone cortisol.
 According to the proposed scheme, the most effective way to regulate cortisol is the combination of glycine and phosphatidylserine.